Wallis and Futuna in World War II: Timeline of events

 The Chevreuil, a Free France aviso, landed at Mata Utu on May 27, 1942, one day before the Americans, to assert French sovereignty over Wallis.

 The USS O'Brien accompanied the American troops who landed at Mata Utu on May 28, 1942.

 The Americans' initial plan was for their fleet to enter the Wallis lagoon on May 28, led by a Free France ship, the aviso Chevreuil.
 However, Lieutenant Fourlinnie decided to override the orders and enter a day ahead of schedule, to assert French sovereignty over Wallis and Futuna.
 The Allied forces did not know whether the Japanese were there, and prepared for possible fighting by landing.

 On May 27, 1942, the Free France aviso Chevreuil crossed the Honikulu pass (to the south) and entered the Wallis lagoon.
 An expeditionary force led by Captain Molina (whose real name was Jean José España) landed on the island.
 They were welcomed by the resident Léon Vrignaud, who agreed to surrender, and then by Bishop Alexandre Poncet, who considered the event a catastrophe, but assured the new authorities that he would not interfere with their mission.
 The customary king, Leone Matekitoga, assured the authorities of his loyalty to General de Gaulle, and Captain Molina awarded him the Cross of Lorraine.
 The rallying to Free France took place without any violence.
 The radio station is secured and Jean-Baptiste Mattei becomes the new resident of France.

 The following day (May 28, 1942), the Americans landed.
 The American soldiers had waited three weeks at Pago Pago in American Samoa for diplomatic negotiations, then went on to Apia before reaching Wallis on May 25, 1942.
 The ships USS Swan and USS Summer were chosen for their small size, which enabled them to cross the Honikulu Pass; they were accompanied by the American destroyer O'Brien and the New Zealand ship HMNZS Achilles.
-The soldiers were mainly from the 8th Marine Defense Battalion.
+The marines were mainly from the 8th Marine Defense Battalion.
 Wallis receives the code names Strawboard, Atom and Lameduck.

 Futuna rallied to Free France two days later, but was not invested by the Allies.

 The news was initially kept secret by the Allies.
 However, to remedy the protectorate's financial problems, Captain Molina sold Wallis-et-Futuna stamps bearing the day's date and the words France libre.
 The letters sent out spread the news of the capture of Wallis to Vichy, who learned of it on August 18, 1942.